 What does it take in terms of time and financial costs to create and maintain the CRT for life?

 The time it takes to create the trust depends on how efficiently the attorney and client work together.
-The one-time cost can be $3,000-8,000 depending on the complexity of the trust.
+The one-time cost can be $3,000-$8,000 depending on the complexity of the trust.
 There will be annual investment management costs and custody costs which might approximate 1-1.5%.
 Annual trust accounting and administration costs to maintain accurate records for a relatively complex four-tier payout system, valuations, preparation of an annual report, annual tax return preparation and filing might cost approximately 0.5% depending on the trust value.
-Trust accounting and administration fees are negotiated based on the number of trusts and aggregate values.
+Trust accounting and administration fees are negotiated based on the number of trust and aggregate values.

-Are the contributions to the CRT revocable or irrevocable?
+Are the contributions to the CRT revocable or Irrevocable?

 The assets are irrevocably transferred to the CRT.
 The IRS will allow the avoidance of capital gains tax and a current income tax deduction only if there is an irrevocable guarantee that sometime in the future a gift will be received by a qualified charity.
 It is possible to change the charitable beneficiaries, but the trust cannot be revoked other than in very limited situations.

-So if someone thinks they might want to gift to a CRT but they aren’t sure if it makes sense, what do you advise?
+So, if someone thinks they might want to gift to a CRT but they aren’t sure if it makes sense, what do you advise?

 Our advice would be to contact Beacon Pointe Advisors to be referred to a professional gift planner who will discuss their needs and objectives and prepare a specific illustration showing the benefits upon which to make a decision about whether creating a CRT fulfills their objectives.